roman-milk/roman-milk.github.io/a-secretary-changed.md

+===

- ****** A Secretary Changed Ch.
-14 ****** bysubslutjenna© I opened the bag and found all it contained for clothes consisted of a tiny green dress and some shiny black heels.
+I opened the bag and found all it contained for clothes consisted of a tiny green dress and some shiny black heels.
 Very high heels.
 At least four inch stilettos.
 As I slipped the dress over my head and wiggled into it, Mistress began to speak.

  "Here's something you may not know little miss big tits," she began.
 I struggled to adjust the dress as tight as it was and what with me kneeling and all.
 "That other sister of yours, the cheerleader?
 She's a closet lesbian.
 Never been with a man, and still a virgin," she explained.
 I hid my shock at the extent of her knowledge.
 But she wasn't finished.
 "Her doctor is a dear old friend of mine you see, and believe it or not I've already seen her naked.
 She's even more fit then you," she explained as I slipped on the heels.